-Summarizing, the evaluation shows that Sin Barreras services are almost universally appreciated and have had profoundly positive effects for their clients in multiple arenas of life.
-Criticisms were remarkably few and suggestions for improvement were minor.
-The most common suggestions center around issues that could be solved mainly by having more staff so that Sin Barreras could respond more quickly, serve more clients, provide more services, and publicize itself more.
-One overarching theme that emerged was how many respondents felt less alone and more connected to the local Latino community because of their connection to Sin Barreras, and that they felt more secure in their new country because they have a place to go to ask any question that might arise.
+Summarizing, the evaluation shows that Sin Barreras services are almost universally appreciated and have had profoundly positive effects on clients in multiple arenas.
+Criticisms were remarkably few and the most common suggestions center around issues that could be solved mainly by having more staff so that Sin Barreras could respond more quickly, serve more clients, provide more services, and publicize itself more.
+One overarching theme that emerged was how many respondents felt less alone and more connected to the local Latino community because of their connection to Sin Barreras, and that they felt more secure in their new country because they have a place to go to ask any questions.
 In the evaluators' opinion, it is clear from these results that Sin Barreras plays a fundamental and essential role in the Latino community and thereby strengthens the social fabric of the wider community.
 See Appendix D for further reflections on the role Sin Barreras plays in Latino immigrant community.